The Philadelphia Inquirer: Workforce

 In March 2020, The NewsGuild of Greater Philadelphia and Philadelphia Inquirer LLC reached an agreement on a three-year contract agreement that would include a workforce diversity provision and raises for the entire newsroom, which had not seen across the board salary increases since August 2009.
 NewsGuild membership ratified the three-year contract agreement on March 17, 2020.
+Three years later, in August 2023, the NewsGuild and Inquirer agreed on a new three-year contract that the guild said was its best contract in 20 years.

 Demographics

 As of February 2021The Inquirer has 225 newsroom employees.
 54.7% of whom are male and 45.3% of whom are female.
 Critics have alleged that the racial demographics of the newsroom, which is 75 percent White, does not match the city it covers, which is only 34% White.
 However, these allegations appear to exclude the broader circulation of the newspaper, which stretches beyond the city of Philadelphia, which is approximately 60% White and approximately 20% Black.

 As of 2021, three quarters of the editors of The Inquirer were White.
-As of 2023, three desks – Health, Investigations and Now – have no Black journalists.
+As of 2026, two desks – Health and Investigations – have no Black journalists.

 Production

-The Philadelphia Inquirer is headquartered at 100 S. Independence Mall west in the Market East section of Center City Philadelphia, where its tabloid sister publication, the Philadelphia Daily News is also headquartered.
+The Philadelphia Inquirer is headquartered at 100 S. Independence Mall West in the Market East section of Center City Philadelphia, where its tabloid sister publication, the Philadelphia Daily News is also headquartered.

 In September 1994, The Inquirer and WPHL-TV began co-producing a 10 p.m. newscast, Inquirer News Tonight, which lasted a year before WPHL-TV took complete control over the program and renamed it WB17 News at Ten.

 Since 1995, The Inquirer has been available on the Internet, most recently at Inquirer.com, which, along with the Philadelphia Daily News, is part of The Philadelphia Inquirer LLC.

 In August 1999, The Inquirer and Daily News formed a partnership with WPVI-TV.

 In 2004, The Inquirer formed a partnership with Philadelphia's NBC station, WCAU, giving the paper access to WCAU's weather forecasts while also contributing to news segments throughout the day.

 In 2020, The Inquirer closed its Schuylkill Printing Plant in Upper Merion Township, laying off about 500 employees.
-As of 2021, printing of The Inquirer and the Philadelphia Daily News has been outsourced to a printing plant in Cherry Hill, New Jersey, which is owned by Gannett.
+Printing of The Inquirer and the Philadelphia Daily News was outsourced to a printing plant in Cherry Hill, New Jersey, which is owned by Gannett, until 2024, when Gannett closed the Cherry Hill plant.
+Since then, The Inquirer and Daily News have been printed at a Gannett printing plant in Wilmington, Delaware.

-As of January 2024, The Inquirers publisher is Elizabeth H. Hughes, and its editor and senior vice president is Gabriel Escobar.
-Managing editors are Charlotte Sutton, Patrick Kerkstra, Richard G. Jones, Michael Huang, Kate Dailey and Danese Kenon.
-Deputy managing editors are Brian Leighton, James Neff, Ross Maghielse, Molly Eichel and Ariella Cohen.
+As of May 2026, The Inquirers publisher is Elizabeth H. Hughes, and its editor and senior vice president is Gabriel Escobar.
+Managing editors are Charlotte Sutton, Patrick Kerkstra, Richard G. Jones, Michael Huang, Kate Dailey, Danese Kenon, and Matthew Doig.
+Deputy managing editors are Brian Leighton, Ross Maghielse, Molly Eichel, and Ariella Cohen.

 The Inquirer provides coverage of Philadelphia and its surrounding suburban communities in northern Delaware, South Jersey, and southeastern Pennsylvania.